Audit Committee Charter

 B. The Committee shall meet with the internal auditors to discuss and determine the scope of the internal audit and to review the results of the internal auditor’s examination and management's response regarding the auditors' findings and recommendations.

 C. As necessary or desirable, the Audit Committee is empowered to investigate any matter brought to its attention with full access to books, records, facilities, and personnel of IEEE and may request that representatives of the independent auditors, the internal auditors, or legal counsel be present at meetings of the Committee related to such investigation.
-In addition, the Committee shall have the authority to retain, at IEEE’s expense, special legal, accounting, or other consultants or experts it deems necessary or appropriate to carry out its duties and to assist in the fulfillment of its obligations under this Charter, including the provision of training to the Audit Committee members in order to meet the financial literacy requirements described in Section IV above.
+Furthermore, the Committee shall have the authority to retain, at IEEE’s expense, special legal, accounting, or other consultants or experts it deems necessary or appropriate to carry out its duties and to assist in the fulfillment of its obligations under this Charter, including the provision of training to the Audit Committee members in order to meet the financial literacy requirements described in Section IV.

 VIII.
 Financial Support

 Financial support for the Audit Committee shall be provided from the general funds of IEEE.
 IEEE shall at all times make adequate provisions for the payment of all fees and other compensation, approved by the Committee, to any consultants or experts retained by the Committee.

 IX.
 Evaluation of the Committee